project-n-oss/sidekick/README.md

 ### Failover

 Sidekick automatically failovers the request to s3 if the bolt request fails.
-For example This is usefull when the object does not exist in bolt yet.
+For example This is useful when the object does not exist in bolt yet.
 You can disable failover by passing a flag or setting a ENV variable:

 ```bash